rurounigit/hootspot/README.md

 ## Key Features

 *   **Advanced Rhetorical Analysis**: Leverages the area of expertise of any great LLM: Being trained on a vast variety of texts, and a deep understanding of written communication patterns.
-*   **Flexible AI Service Provider**: Choose between using the powerful **Google Gemini API** (cloud-based) or connecting to your own **local Language Models (LLMs)** running via an **LM Studio** or **Ollama** server, giving you control over data privacy and computational resources.
+*   **Flexible AI Service Provider**: Choose between using powerful cloud-based APIs like **Google Gemini** or **OpenRouter** (which gives access to hundreds of models), or connecting to your own **local Language Models (LLMs)** running via an **LM Studio** or **Ollama** server, giving you control over data privacy and computational resources.
 *   **Interactive Visualization**: Generates a dynamic bubble chart using **D3.js** to visualize the strength, frequency, and categories of detected tactics, providing an immediate "Manipulation Profile" of the text.
 *   **Comprehensive & Actionable Reports**: Outputs a report including an AI-generated summary, color-coded highlights in the source text, and detailed card-based explanations for each detected pattern.
 *   **Export and Save Findings**: Easily save your analysis.
 Download a PDF report, including highlights and the visual bubble chart.
 You can also export the raw analysis as a JSON file and load it back into the extension later.
 *   **Seamless Context Menu & Keyboard Integration**: Right-click any selected text to instantly send it to the HootSpot side panel for analysis, replacement, or appending.
 For even faster workflow, use keyboard shortcuts (`Alt+Shift+A`, `Alt+Shift+S`, `Alt+Shift+D`) to perform these actions without clicking.
-*   **Flexible AI Model Selection**: When using Google Gemini, choose from a list of Google Gemini models that are automatically fetched and updated.
+*   **Flexible AI Model Selection**: When using Google Gemini or OpenRouter, choose from a list of models that are automatically fetched and updated.
 When using a local provider, fetch a list of all available models loaded in LM Studio or pulled in Ollama.
 *   **Privacy-First & Customizable**: Your API key and custom settings are stored securely and locally in your browser's `localStorage`.
 Configure your experience by setting a custom character limit for analysis to manage API usage and costs.
 *   **Full Internationalization (i18n)**: The user interface is available in English, German, French, and Spanish out of the box.
-*   **AI-Powered Language Management**: A unique feature that allows you to use the Gemini API to translate the extension's entire interface into any language.
+*   **AI-Powered Language Management**: A unique feature that allows you to use your configured AI provider to translate the extension's entire interface into any language.
 Simply provide a language code (e.g., "it" for Italian), and the AI generates the necessary translation files.
 *   **AI-Powered Rebuttals**: Generate concise counter-arguments to analyzed text, leveraging the AI's understanding of the original text's manipulative patterns (experimental feature).
 *   **Customizable Interface**: Includes a **Night Mode** for comfortable viewing in low-light environments.